dusadrian/academic/content/post/2018-02-12-first-post.md

 All of those are pretty automatic and do not require a highly sophisticated level of computer literacy.
 There are numerous step by step tutorials, starting with a [complete book](https://bookdown.org/yihui/blogdown/) about the **blogdown** package (the book itself being written with another amazing R package by Yihui Xie called [**bookdown**](https://cran.r-project.org/web/packages/bookdown/index.html)), and Googling around I found Alison Hill's [how to with blogdown](https://alison.rbind.io/post/up-and-running-with-blogdown/) that further points to three other tutorials, as well as this [very useful documentation](https://sourcethemes.com/academic/docs/).

-This post is not not about duplicating the information from those tutorials (you are welcome to read those links to get you going), I just wanted to spread the word.
+This post is not not about duplicating the information from those tutorials (those links should be enough to get you going), I just wanted to spread the word.

-A webpage of any kind leads to the question of where to host it.
-Thankfully, from all those tutorials I found [Netlify](https://www.netlify.com/), an amazing free webhosting platform with tons of automatic features that makes my life a lot easier.
+A webpage of any kind needs a server to host it.
+Thankfully, reading all those tutorials I learned about [Netlify](https://www.netlify.com/), an amazing free webhosting platform with tons of automatic features that makes my life a lot easier.
 For those with a basic computer knowledge about HTML and what a webpage is, having a website hosted by Netlify is as easy as creating one (using their highly intuitive menus), then simply dragging the public directory (generated for instance with the **blogdown** package in RStudio) of the website, on the dedicated area.

 But Netlify can be of a much more help.
 Instead of building the website locally, it is a whole lot easier to host the Markdown files that generate it on a GitHub repository such as mine [in this link](https://github.com/dusadrian/academic/).